About AMS

 While efforts to encourage Americans to study Chinese abroad have produced a cohort of talented Americans with a deep understanding of Chinese language and culture, these students need support when they return to the United States.
 Having already spent considerable time, effort, and resources to develop professional Chinese language skills, returnees face the daunting challenge of maintaining these skills as they embark on diverse and demanding careers.
 Unfortunately, the demands of the workweek can overwhelm individuals’ best intentions to maintain language fluency and their skills all too often deteriorate to the point of Chinese becoming something they “used to know.”

 Having already spent considerable time, effort, and resources to develop professional Chinese language skills, returnees face the daunting challenge of maintaining these skills as they embark on diverse and demanding careers.
-Unfortunately, the demands of the workweek often overwhelm individuals’ best intentions to maintain language fluency and their skills rapidly deteriorate to the point of Chinese becoming something they “used to know.”

 Although the United States urgently needs their expertise, these American returnees need support for their efforts to further develop their Chinese-language skills, deepen their knowledge of policy issues related to Asia, and build careers in which they can continue to hone and apply their expertise.